Home

 The plan is not only to reduce reliance on the national grid over time but to reduce its greenhouse gas emissions to net zero by 2050.

 The team that separates the 90,000 tonnes a month of waste generated by the precinct, helping to reduce the amount that ends up in landfill.
 Organic waste is sent for composting.
 The precinct has ambitions to reduce its greenhouse gas emissions to net zero.
-Photo supplied
+Photo: Supplied

 Melrose Arch has leapfrogged from just five years ago when it, figuratively, saw the light and set on a path to renewable energy.